-EMF Meter Phone Apps – Do They Work and/or Indicate Dangerous Conditions?
+EMF Meter Phone Apps – Do They Work and/or Indicate Dangerous Conditions and Health Risks?

 I was recently contacted by a commercial client who was concerned about purchasing office space in McKinney due to a number of factors: